Procsiab/crater-app/README.md

 **NOTE**: This compose setup will create a Podman volume called `crater`: it will be used to share the application code with the Nginx container and also to store some application settings; the database container will by default use a local filesystem folder (called `data`, inside the `compose` subfolder) to store its data.

-**NOTE**: My container image build has only the PostgreSQL drivers, not MySQL ones for MariaDB interaction
+**NOTE**: My container image build has only the MySQL drivers, not the PostgreSQL ones.

 ## Issues